 Live the legacy of Bates Wilson in Canyonlands!

-The Friends of Arches and Canyonlands Parks, in partnership with Canyonlands Field Institute, is hosting the second annual Bates Wilson Youth Camp for 2015 in the Needles District of Canyonlands National Park.
+The Friends of Arches and Canyonlands Parks, in partnership with Canyonlands Field Institute, is hosting the third annual Bates Wilson Youth Camp for 2016 in the Needles District of Canyonlands National Park.

-We are inviting students entering grades 9 through 12 with interests in national parks, conservation, outdoor education, geology, cultural history, public policy, or careers in the National Park Service or other public land agencies, but especially students who love learning in nature and having fun!
+We are inviting students currently in grades 8 through 12 with interests in national parks, conservation, outdoor education, geology, cultural history, public policy, or careers in the National Park Service or other public land agencies, but especially students who love learning in nature and having fun!

 One of the core values of the Friends is to connect youth to the national parks by teaching the legacy of Bates Wilson, former Arches and Canyonlands Parks Superintendent and a key figure in the formation of Canyonlands National Park.
 We recognize, like Bates Wilson did, that natural places are vital for our children, their children, and continuing generations.
 The camp was created to bring youth to those places that exist because of people like Bates Wilson and his colleagues.